Scoring

 Match Scoring

-• in the finals: the two teams are co-champions
+• if it’s the championship match in the finals: the two teams are co-champions

 Tournament Scoring